-Knit garments are fun to wear — and sew, once you get the hang of working with stretch material.
+Knit garments are fun to wear — and sew, once you get the hang of working with stretch knit fabric.
 But, how do you choose a knit fabric that’s just right for your next T-shirt, dress, or activewear?

 This knit fabric guide will:

-- Help you understand the characteristics of knit fabrics
+- Help you understand the characteristics of stretch knit fabric

-- Give you a primer on the most-common knit fabrics used in garment sewing
+- Give you knit fabric examples of the most-common knit fabrics used in garment sewing

 - Teach you what to consider when choosing knit fabric yardage for a specific sewing project